 This paper describes how hbars are used on the Hedera network, their role in achieving consensus on and securing transactions, and the expected distribution of Hedera’s fixed supply of 50 billion hbars.
 The information presented herein is dated as of June 3, 2020 and many of the data entries have changed since its publication.
-It is provided for informational and illustrative purposes only and is currently undergoing a thorough review in preparation of a new, more robust, transparent, and verifiable reporting mechanism.
+It is provided for informational and historical purposes only and is currently undergoing a thorough review in preparation of a new, more robust, transparent, and verifiable reporting mechanism.